Homeschool in High School

 Understanding A-G Requirements

-The A-G system is important for students who are California residents and plan to attend a university within the University of California system or the California State University system.
+The A-G system is important for students who are California residents and plan to apply to a university within the University of California system or the California State University system.
 Applicants from California must submit a high school transcript indicating A-G approved courses.
 Typically students take classes that have been approved by the A-G system.
 However, specific AP tests or Dual Credit courses can also meet the requirements.
 Click Here to learn more about meeting A-G requirements.
 To find out if a particular school or course is A-G approved, search here.
+If the student is planning to apply to a private university or any state college outside of California, the A-G approval system is not relevant.
+However, most colleges require a similar set of courses on a student’s transcript, so the A-G requirements can be a good source for reference when planning a student’s high school classes.

 Public Charter Schools for Homeschooled Students

 Most public charter schools provide high school students with $4,000 per year to assist in purchasing curriculum, supplies and classes.
 A credentialed teacher is assigned to each family to offer guidance on completing all A-G requirements needed for earning a High School diploma.
 Students graduating from these schools meet the requirements to apply to any college, including schools in the UC and CSU systems.
+However, coursework options will be limited to non-religious, A-G approved classes.
 Please visit our web page on public charter schools to learn about some options available in Los Angeles County.

 Online High School

 There are many schools offering private online High School.
 When choosing this option, a primary consideration is self paced learning vs. in-person learning.
 Some schools provide pre-recorded video lessons, and the student completes the coursework on his own and at his own pace.
 These programs are great if the student is very independent, has a busy sports schedule, or if the family travels often.
 Alternatively, it may be preferable for the student to have live, in-person meetings with a teacher and strict deadlines for completing homework.
-Another consideration is meeting A-G requirements.
+Other considerations are accreditation and meeting A-G requirements.
 Click Here to explore some online high school programs recommended by EdFirstPV.

 Dual Credit

-Dual Credit courses can be a significant advantage for homeschooled students.
+Dual Credit (sometimes called Dual Enrollment) courses can be a significant advantage for homeschooled students.
 Basically, high school students can enroll in classes at a college or university and receive both high school credit and college credit simultaneously.
 A motivated student can actually earn an Associates Degree while still in high school.
 Dual credit courses meet A-G requirements.
-Enrollment fees are waived for high school students who enroll in California Community Colleges.
+Enrollment fees are waived for high school students who take classes at California Community Colleges.
 Additionally, many private colleges and universities nationwide offer dual credit courses online.
 Click Here to learn more about Dual Credit.